kleis-technology/terraform-training/tutorials/TP4/README.md

 ## Leads for further exploration

 * Think about which other arguments could benefit from this approach.
-* Try to reconnect what we have seen until now with the *Infrastructure as Code guiding principles*.
+* Try to link what we have seen until now with the *Infrastructure as Code guiding principles*.
    * Can you think of any missing *tool* or Terraform *object* that would help you follow these principles?

 ## Troubleshooting